neutrons/hyspecppt/docs/source/design/hyspecpptclasses.rst

         }

-The get_emin and calculate_qmod functions are only used internally in the Sample Model.
+The get_emin and get_qmod functions are only used internally in the Sample Model.

 -- SingleCrystalParameters